 Color-based representations of areas of interest/focus points; generally associated with eye-tracking software.

 Breadcrumbs are a navigation element that allows users to orient themselves within a Web site or move to one of the intermediate pages.
-Breadcrumbs are usually placed near the top of the page (generally, right under the browser's address bar).
-Breadcrumbs allow users to find their way to the homepage.
+It is usually placed near the top of the page (generally, right under the browser’s address bar).
+Actually, it allows users to find their way to the homepage.

 · Call to Action (CTA)